 Those over 16 must be able to swim 50 metres fully clothed.
 Children between 12 – 16 years old are welcome as long as they are able to swim 25 metres, and accompanied by a parent or guardian for the duration of the session.

 All equipment is provided.
-You just need to bring your fee, a swimming costume, synthetic T-shirt.
-A towel and a 20p piece for the locker.
+You just need to bring your fee, a swimming costume, synthetic T-shirt, a towel and a contactless card to pay 30p for the locker.

 The aim of our pool sessions is to complete safety capsize drills in preparation for paddling with the Club on the Thames.
 We also introduce newcomers to basic paddle strokes.